 Coventry City Council’s Insight team produces a regular e-bulletin that provides information on a range of city related topics and can be contacted for further information.

 Walking Through Coventry Data successfully brought together representatives from the two Coventry universities, Coventry City Council staff and Councillors, leaders of local organisations, creatives, students and interested members of the public.

-This event was organised by Tim Healey and Viviana Sagredo at Coventry City Council’s Insight team and Ben Kyneswood (Coventry Digital), Nick Henry and Tim Hammerton at Coventry University, with support from Mark Scott at Warwick Business School, Si Chun Lam at the West Midlands Combined Authority, Alex Wilcox at The Reel Store.
+This event was organised by Tim Healey and Viviana Sagredo at Coventry City Council’s Insight team and Ben Kyneswood (Coventry Digital), Nick Henry and Tim Hammerton (Centre for Creative Economies) at Coventry University, with support from Mark Scott at Warwick Business School, Si Chun Lam at the West Midlands Combined Authority, Alex Wilcox at The Reel Store.
 Freelancers, Jon Randle (Mindriot Productions), supported animation and Coventry Poet Laureate, Emilie Lauren Jones, provided the voiceover.